Abdel-rahmanMahmoud/Portfolio-Project/README.md

 By utilizing Bootstrap’s grid system and components, I ensured the design is adaptive, user-friendly, and accessible on all devices.

 ## 🚀 Features
-- ✅ Fully responsive layout
+- ✅ Fully responsive layout using (grid , flex , mediea query)
 - ✅ Clean and modern UI
 - ✅ Section-based navigation (Experience, Skills, Projects, Education,Contact)
 - ✅ Smooth user experience across screen sizes